Skip to main content

 “I would love for you to entertain my noblemen someday.
 But not before the teacher says you are ready.”
 He promised her.
 He took a ring from his finger and gave it to Roopmati.
 “Here, a token of appreciation for a great artist like you.”
 Roopmati stared at the ring a little unsurely and then stretched out her hands for him to place the ring on her palm.
 Baz Bahadur left her standing by the Jharokha as she watched the gems of the ring dazzling in the moonbeam.

 The Sultan was a man of his word.
 Her lessons began early the next day.
-She had just taken a bath and realised that there was neither a shrine nor the river around her anymore.
-The maid however immediately paid attention to her need and brought her a small figurine.
+She had just taken a bath and realised that there was neither a shrine nor a river around her anymore.
+The maid, however, immediately paid attention to her need and brought her a small figurine.
 Roopmati watched the maid set up a shrine in one corner of the room, dedicated to the flute-playing God of Raas.
 She placed flowers at the Lord’s feet and prayed for her father.
 Then a soldier came to take her to the chambers of music, where the teacher waited.
 He was a very old man with wrinkled skin, white hair and a beard.
-He could barely walk straight but the moment his fingertips touched the strings of the Sitar, Roopmati was mesmerized at how easily the man played such enchanting tunes.
+He could barely walk straight, but the moment his fingertips touched the strings of the Sitar, Roopmati was mesmerised at how easily the man played such enchanting tunes.
 He was supposedly the best musician on the court.
 Roopmati started her lessons eagerly.

-During lunch hours, the maid declared that since the housekeeper was unsure whether to sit Roopmati with the Upper floor ladies or lower ones, she found it best to serve Roopmati food in her chambers to avoid offending anyone.
+During lunch hours, the maid declared that since the housekeeper was unsure whether to sit Roopmati with the Upper floor ladies or the lower ones, she found it best to serve Roopmati food in her chambers to avoid offending anyone.
 That meant Roopmati was limited to her chambers and the only faces she saw were those of her guard and maid.
 She requested the maid for a stroll in the garden at least.
-But before the maid came back with permission, Roopmati opened her bundle of clothes discarded in a corner about to be given away and found her mother’s wedding veil.
+But before the maid came back with permission, Roopmati opened her bundle of clothes discarded in a corner, about to be given away and found her mother’s wedding veil.
 She touched the veil to her lips as if to kiss her mother and smell her before she tucked it away neatly in her trunk.
 She regretted not bringing something that would remind her of her father.
-But the moment she saw her old clothes, especially the ones she sewed herself, she could see her better attire and gaudy jewellery and immediately felt a distaste towards her old living conditions.
-The roof leaked, the clothes were worn out, the utensils were dirty and food scarce.
-Here she could not even finish eating what was given to her in silverware.
+But the moment she saw her old clothes, especially the ones she sewed herself, she could see her better attire and gaudy jewellery, and immediately felt a distaste towards her old living conditions.
+The roof leaked, the clothes were worn out, the utensils were dirty, and food was scarce.
+Here, she could not even finish eating what was given to her on the silverware.
 Roopmati immediately felt a little guilty that the thought had consumed her.
-It had not even been a day that she was trapped in this world of greed and she had given in to it consciously.
+It had not even been a day since she was trapped in this world of greed, and she had given in to it consciously.
 But could she be blamed?

-She stepped out in the evening in the garden hoping to get some fresh air.
+She stepped out in the evening in the garden, hoping to get some fresh air.
 In the garden she was allowed into, there were the women of the middle floors, oiling each other’s hair, making garlands, gossiping and giggling to themselves, chasing each other through the green lawns.
-The moment she stepped out all of them stopped doing whatever they were busy with and stared at her silently.
-So many pairs of eyes intriguing at her made Roopmati feel nervous.
+The moment she stepped out, all of them stopped doing whatever they were busy with and stared at her silently.
+So many pairs of eyes staring at her made Roopmati feel nervous.
 Should she leave?
 Should she ignore them?
 Or speak to them?
 To her relief, she saw a familiar face approach her.
-The Courtesan looked much older than she thought she to be in the darkness.
+The Courtesan looked much older than she thought she was in the darkness.
 She was about the Sultan’s age.

-“Have you been settling well?”
+“Have you been settling in well?”
 The courtesan bowed.
-Immediately there was a buzz among the women in the garden.
+Immediately, there was a buzz among the women in the garden.
 Bits and pieces of conversation were carried by the breeze into Roopmati’s ears.
-“Heard that she mesmerized him with her songs.”
+“Heard that she mesmerised him with her songs.”

 “What makes her so special?
 She looks plain to me.”